atharvaskadam/golang/README.md

 # This Is My Go Lang Repository

-## It Contains All Basic Program's
+## It Contains All The Basic Program's

 ---